 Pest Problems Explained - MEALYBUGS

-The males, if produced by the species, are delicate winged insects.
+The males, if produced by the species, are small and elongate in the young stage and develop into delicate winged insects.

 Mealybugs are often found in clusters on stems and leaf whorls.
 They produce honeydew which often leads to sooty mould growth.